mikedesu/asciishade/README.md

     - gif
 - Upload to:
     - termbin
-- Half-block support
+- Half-block and quarter-block support
+- Full Unicode / UTF-8 support
 - Copy / paste
 - Multiple tabs
-- Easy switching of foreground / background colors
+- Layers
+- Frames
+- Custom Palettes
+- Support for beyond 16 colors
 - More!

 ### Any plans for mouse support?